Visa Run in Vientiane, step by step guide

 The Wifi at Don Mueang airport is free and quite decent, perfect to get some work done.

-The flight itself is a short 1h10, just the time to watch a part of Joe Rogan Podcast with Elon Musk. (if you haven’t seen it yet, you should)
+The flight from Bangkok to Vientiane is a short 1h10, just enough time to watch a part of Joe Rogan Podcast with Elon Musk. (if you haven’t seen it yet, you should)

 Then in Vientiane the airport is almost always empty.